 The standard tripcodes are gibberish, but you might have noticed that not all of them are like that.
 Some have words in them, or actually look like a part of the name of the user or things like that.
 These are called custom tripcodes, and they work exactly the same as regular tripcodes.
 Typically to get a custom tripcode one simply checks millions (per second) possible passwords and the tripcodes they yield, and chooses one out of those.
 One of the ways to do that is to use a program like Tripcode Explorer:

-Basically, to use it write the possible words you're interested in and press the green symbol to run it.
+Basically, to use it, write the possible words you're interested in and press the green symbol to run it.
 The program will then start testing different passwords at random and report back with an ever increasing list of passwords that contain the words you're looking for as a substring.
 Since this search is random, the length matters a lot - a single additional character in a word will make it many, MANY times less likely that any given tripcode will contain the desired substring.
-6 characters or less should be pretty quick, 7 characters is as many as you can expect to find given a "reasonable" amount of time, 8 characters is ridiculous-but-still-possible-I-guess, 9 is basically impossible, 10 is a complete joke, and 11 or more is impossible for the simple reason that there's only 10 characters in a tripcode.
+6 characters or less should be pretty quick, 7 characters is as many as you can expect to find given a "reasonable" amount of time, 8 characters is ridiculous-but-still-possible-I-guess, 9 is basically impossible, 10 is a complete joke, and 11 or more is impossible for the simple reason that there are only 10 characters in a tripcode.
 Remember to set this program to ASCII only in the options.
+(It's possible to search without this setting, but involves a few extra steps to use your tripcode.
+Using ASCII makes things much easier.)

-Making a basic post is easy - just choose a picture in the "File" field or write something in the "Message" field, or both, and you're done.
-Yet, there's still things that are good to know here.
+Making a basic post is easy - just choose a picture in the "File" field, write something in the "Message" field, or both, and you're done.
+Yet, there are still things that are good to know here.

 First, there's the reference system: